-If you have ever seen the northern lights, you’ll understand what I mean when I say they are like an illusion.
+If you have ever seen the northern lights, you’ll understand what I mean when I say, they are like an illusion.
 At first, you are not sure if you see them.
 They fade in and out.
 Your eyes and brain struggle to connect.
 Finally, it’s unmistakable.
-The northern lights beam a ray of green across the sky.
+A a ray of green streaks across the sky.
 It’s mesmerizing.
 So mesmerizing, you forget to take a photo.

-This is my journey to get the perfect northern lights photo, and why I’m desperate to try again.
+This is my journey of chasing the northern lights through Norway and Finland to get the perfect photo.
+It includes the photography lessons I learned while trying to get that perfect shot, and you’ll see why I’m desperate to try again.

 Table of Contents

 After doing our research on the northern lights, Jeremy and I agreed that Norway seemed to be one of the best places to see them.
 Specifically, the northern city of Tromsø.

 As we had 10 days for this December trip, we decided to make an adventure of getting to Tromsø.